Tommy Robinson: Aftermath of imprisonment

-Robinson announced his plans to stand as an MEP in the 2019 European Union parliamentary elections on 23 May, for the north-west of England European Parliament constituency.
-Running as an independent, Robinson submitted all necessary documentation and paid the £5,000 deposit to be a candidate in the elections.
-Soon after announcing his run, Twitter suspended his newly established electoral campaign account, after it was reported as a new account creation by a banned user.
-Robinson received only 2.2% of the vote and lost his deposit as a result.

 New trial

-Following court hearings on 27 September and 23 October, the case was referred to the Attorney General, Geoffrey Cox QC MP.
+Following court hearings on 27 September and 23 October, the case was referred to the Attorney General, Geoffrey Cox QC.
 Judge Nicholas Hilliard said the matter was so complex it needed further consideration, adding "all the evidence must be rigorously tested".
 The referral would allow witnesses to be cross-examined.

 In March 2019, the attorney general decided that it was in the public interest to bring further proceedings against Robinson.
-A contempt conviction had been quashed by the court of appeal in August 2018 "over procedural failings" and Robinson had been freed on bail pending new proceedings at the Old Bailey.
-But Nicholas Hilliard, the Recorder of London had referred the case to the attorney general in October 2018 for further investigation.
-Cox acted on the referral and after further studies for five months, he decided to raise further proceedings against Robinson.
-He said about his action, "After carefully considering the details of this case, I have concluded there are strong grounds to bring fresh contempt of court proceedings against Stephen Yaxley-Lennon."
+A contempt conviction had been quashed by the Court of Appeal in August 2018 "over procedural failings", and Robinson had been freed on bail pending new proceedings at the Old Bailey.
+But Nicholas Hilliard, the Recorder of London, had referred the case to the attorney general in October 2018 for further investigation.
+After further studies for five months, Cox decided to raise further proceedings against Robinson, concluding that "there are strong grounds to bring fresh contempt of court proceedings against Stephen Yaxley-Lennon."
 He added, "As proceedings are now underway, it would not be appropriate to comment further and I remind everyone that it is an offence to comment on live court cases."
 The first hearing in this renewed case was due to take place at the High Court in London on 22 March 2019.
-Robinson reacted by alleging that this new procedure by the attorney general is part of "an ongoing state persecution of a journalist [Robinson], who exposes the [UK] government and establishment and all of their wrongs."
-Robinson could be sent to jail if he is found in contempt in this new trial.
-The preliminary hearing was later postponed "until sometime after 3 May".
+Robinson reacted by alleging that this new procedure by the attorney general was part of "an ongoing state persecution of a journalist [Robinson], who exposes the [UK] government and establishment and all of their wrongs."

 On 5 July 2019, Robinson was again found guilty of contempt of court at the retrial on three different grounds, including breaching the reporting restriction.

-Defence lawyers at the trial he was livestreaming from had applied for the jury to be discharged on the basis of having been prejudiced, within days of his video, which could have collapsed the trial, arguing:
+Within days of his video livestreaming from the Huddersfield trial, defence lawyers had applied for the jury to be discharged on the basis of having been prejudiced, which could have collapsed the trial, arguing:

 It is inconceivable when you have 3.5 million hits on the internet that this information has not come to the attention of this jury.
 It is inconceivable that the jury have not been spoken to by others, whether they themselves were looking for the information matters or not.